zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 2. Add the fully qualified USS path to your YAML file to instance.env

-    Append the fully qualified USS path to the YAML file to the `ZWEAD_EXTERNAL_STATIC_DEF_DIRECTORIES` variable in the `instance.env`.
+    If you wish to hold your YAML file outside of the instance directory, append the fully qualified USS path of the YAML file to the `ZWEAD_EXTERNAL_STATIC_DEF_DIRECTORIES` variable in the `instance.env`.
 This variable contains a semi colon separated list of static API extension YAML files, see

     or:

-    Copy your YAML file to the `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory.
+    if you wish to place your YAML file within the instance directory, copy your YAML file to the `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory.

     **Note:** The `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory is created the first time that Zowe starts, so if you have not started Zowe yet this directory might be missing.

+    **Note** The user ID `ZWESVUSR` that runs the Zowe started task must have permission to read the YAML file.

 3. Ensure that your application that provides the endpoints described in the YAML file is running